mikejsmith1985/devsmith-modular-platform/DevSmithRoles.md

 **Primary Modes: Preview, Skim, and Critical**

 #### Preview Mode
-**When:** First time reviewing OpenHands output or exploring a new service
+**When:** First time reviewing implemented code or exploring a new service
 - Quick scan of file structure
 - Understand what was implemented at high level
 - Decide if deeper review is needed

 **How:**
 - Look at file tree in GitHub PR
-- Read OpenHands' PR description
+- Read PR description
 - Check which bounded contexts and layers were touched

 #### Skim Mode
-**When:** Understanding OpenHands implementation before critical review
+**When:** Understanding implementation before critical review or testing
 - See what functions/interfaces were created
 - Understand data models added
 - Get high-level flow of the feature